Australopithecus Scientific Classification

 Discoveries and Fossils – Where It was Found

-Australopithecus fossils were found as early as 1924 from a lime quarry in South Africa.
+Australopithecus fossils were found as early as 1924 in a lime quarry in South Africa.
 The first fossil was named the Taung Child after the town in which it was found.
 This skull was soon identified as belonging to an entirely new species called Australopithecus africanus.
 However, it took a few more decades before scientists reached a consensus about its place in the evolutionary tree.
-At that time, it was still being debated about whether the Taung Child was an example of early human-like ancestors or mere non-bipedal apes.
+At that time, it was still being debated whether the Taung Child was an example of early human-like ancestors or mere non-bipedal apes.
 Because they uncovered nothing more than a skull, scientists could say nothing about how it moved around.

 Perhaps the most well-known specimen ever found was Lucy, a member of the species Australopithecus afarensis who lived some 3.2 million years ago.
-Named after the famous Beatles song “Lucy in the Sky with Diamonds,” some 40 percent of her skeleton was found in 1974 at the Awash Valley excavation site of Ethiopia.
+Named after the famous Beatles song “Lucy in the Sky with Diamonds,” some 40 percent of her skeleton was found in 1974 at the Awash Valley excavation site in Ethiopia.
 By meticulously reconstructing her skeleton, scientists could demonstrate reasonably that Lucy had a pelvis and leg bones that resembled modern humans.
 It was considered to be one of the most important and infamous findings in paleontological history.

 Since then, even more complete skeletons have been found.
 Between 1994 and 1998, an Australopithecus specimen named Little Foot was found in the cave system of Sterkfontein, South Africa.
 Although it was difficult to recover from the rock, the skeleton was almost entirely complete and yielded important clues about its anatomy.
 Dating showed that it was alive around 3 million years ago.
 The earliest example of bipedalism in primates dates back some 3.6 million years ago.
 Footprints were found in volcanic ash near the Laetoli excavation site in Tanzania.
 They are most commonly attributed to Australopithecus afarensis and possibly another species.